 1. Section 2 of the Health of Animals Regulations interprets "test" as including:

-- The collection of body tissue or fluid from an animal (e.g. serum);
+- the collection of body tissue or fluid from an animal (for example, serum);

-- The injection of an animal for the purpose of determining that animal's freedom from infection with disease (e.g. tuberculin testing).
+- the injection of an animal for the purpose of determining that animal's freedom from infection with disease (for example, tuberculin testing).

 2. The reliability of any diagnostic laboratory procedure depends directly on the type of specimens or samples received and on their condition.
 The laboratory must receive a sample of good quality for diagnostic purposes.

 Collection, materials and supplies